paritytech/json-rpc-interface-spec/src/api/bitswap_v1_get.md

 after the failure.

 Error category `FailRetry` can be retried immediately.
 For example, request timeout falls into this category.
-Even though you can retry immediately, the implementations are encouraged to rate-limit the retry attempts.
+Even though the client can retry immediately, the implementations are encouraged to rate-limit the retry attempts and limit the total number of retries.

 Error category `FailRetryBackoff` can be retried after a delay.
 For example, such error can be generated if no peers are currently connected to the light client.
 Recommended delay before retrying